International propagation of the Salafi movement and Wahhabism: Religious funding

 According to the World Bank, Saudi Arabia, Kuwait, and the United Arab Emirates provided official development assistance (ODA) to poor countries, averaging 1.5% of their gross national income (GNI) from 1973 to 2008, about five times the average assistance provided by Organisation for Economic Co-operation and Development (OECD) member states such as the United States.
-From 1975 to 2005, the Saudi Arabia government donated £49 billion in aid - the most per capita of any donor country per capita.
-(This aid was to Muslim causes and countries, in 2006 Saudi made its first donation to a non-Muslim country—Cambodia.)
+From 1975 to 2005, the Saudi Arabian government donated £49 billion in aid – the most per capita of any donor country per capita.
+(This aid was to Muslim causes and countries.
+In 2006 Saudi made its first donation to a non-Muslim country—Cambodia.)

 The Saudi ministry for religious affairs printed and distributed millions of Qurans free of charge.
+The late king also launched a publishing center in Medina that by 2000 had distributed 138 million copies of the Quran (the central religious text of Islam) worldwide.
 They also printed and distributed doctrinal texts following Salafi interpretations.
 In mosques throughout the world "from the African plains to the rice paddies of Indonesia and the Muslim immigrant high-rise housing projects of European cities, the same books could be found," paid for by Saudi Arabian government.
 (According to journalist Dawood al-Shirian, the Saudi Arabian government, foundations and private sources, provide "90% of the expenses of the entire faith", throughout the Muslim World.)
 The European Parliament quotes an estimate of $10 billion being spent by Saudi Arabia to promote Salafi missionary activities through charitable foundations such as the International Islamic Relief Organization (IIRO), the al-Haramain Foundation, the Medical Emergency Relief Charity (MERC), World Muslim League and the World Assembly of Muslim Youth (WAMY).

 Hajj

 Hajj—"the greatest and most sacred annual assembly of Muslims on earth"—takes place in the Hijaz region of Saudi Arabia.
 While only 90,000 pilgrims visited Mecca in 1926, since 1979 between 1.5 million and 2 million Muslims have made the pilgrims each year.
 Saudi control of the Hajj has been called "an essential instrument of hegemony over Islam."

 In 1984, a massive printing complex was opened to print Qurans to give to each pilgrim.
-This was popularly viewd as the evidence for "Wahhabi generosity that was borne back to every corner of the Muslim community."
+This was popularly viewed as the evidence for "Wahhabi generosity that was borne back to every corner of the Muslim community."
 King Fahd spent millions on "vast white marble halls and decorative arches" to enlarge worship space to hold "several hundred thousand more pilgrims."

 In 1986 the Saudi king took the title of the "Custodian of the Two Holy Places", the better to emphasize Salafi control of Mecca and Medina.